Denis0550/JFXPlayerRatings/readme.md

 # JFXPlayerRatings

-This is an application to (subjectively) rate player performances and track their form.
+This is an application to (subjectively) rate player performances and track their form using those records.

 ## Launch procedure